EvilFlowersCatalog/evilflowers-importer/README.md

 # EvilFlowers Importer

-A powerful tool for importing data from various sources through an AI extraction pipeline to JSON files for the EvilFlowers OPDS catalog.
+A tool for importing data from various sources through an AI extraction pipeline to JSON files for the EvilFlowers OPDS catalog.

 ![EvilFlowers Importer TUI](docs/tui.png)